priamwad/TaxCalculator/README.md

 # TaxCalculator
-Calculates Federal, State, and Fica Taxes
+Calculates Federal, State, and Fica Taxes for a Single Filer

 How to Run
 * Install Node